 How can these cases end?

 Depending on how an accident investigation unfolds, an insurance company may offer a settlement, even before the investigation is done.
 They do this to limit their liability because once a family accepts that settlement, they are not entitled to anything else.
-This is why settlements are typically a bad idea unless it has been reviewed by an independent attorney.
+This is why settlements are typically a bad idea unless it has been reviewed by an independent motorcycle accident attorney.
 Do not fall for insurance scare tactics.
 Experiencing an auto accident is scary.
 But there is help, and the law is on the side of the victims.